heidygallardo/heidygallardo/README.md

 # Hi there👋💗
-### My name is Heidy, and I enjoy building user-friendly, impactful websites! 🪄
+### My name is Heidy and I enjoy building user-friendly, impactful websites! 🪄

 ### A little bit about me:
 - I graduated with my B.S. in Computer Science from UTRGV in December 2023.